justmedusty/DionysOS/README.md

 🔴Add support for a storage medium, the easiest and most common ones are AHCI and NVMe

+🔴Add support for a usage of the framebuffer in userspace

+🔴Write a shell program

+🔴Set up a userspace terminal with pre-compiled shell programs that can be executed

 Ideas for arcane syscall names: